nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/http-and-https-reverse-proxy-configuration.md

 ---
 title: HTTP and HTTPS Reverse-Proxy Configuration
-description: The Nuxeo webapp can be virtual hosted behind a HTTP/HTTPS reverse proxy, like Apache, NGINX, IIS, etc.
+description: The Nuxeo webapp can be virtually hosted behind a HTTP/HTTPS reverse proxy, like Apache, NGINX, IIS, etc.
 review:
     comment: ''
     date: '2015-12-01'